 The Center for American Indian Health is now disseminating RCL through ETR, a nonprofit organization that helps scale up science-based solutions in sexual and reproductive health and other areas.
 Communities can purchase the program through ETR’s catalog, which only includes programs with proven evidence.
 This is the first program developed for Native American communities in ETR’s catalog.

-The program can be offered by trained facilitators or an online training option for a self-paced Training of Educators that gives educators the knowledge and skills to implement the Respecting the Circle of Life curriculum effectively and with a high degree of fidelity.
+Educators can be trained in-person or complete an online self-paced Training of Educators that gives educators the knowledge and skills to implement the Respecting the Circle of Life curriculum effectively and with a high degree of fidelity.
 Educators can work through the e-learning modules at their own pace, with plenty of reinforcement and opportunities for review along the way.
 Subscription access to the training is provided with both the digital and print editions of the program.
 As part of the kit, the Center for American Indian Health created a comprehensive implementation guide including recruitment materials, camp schedules, and a month-by-month planning guide.

 For detailed information about packages, pricing and training options, visit ETR’s catalog.